tyfei0216/TomoGNN/README.md

 - Dataset: [tyfei216/TomoGNN_data](https://huggingface.co/datasets/tyfei216/TomoGNN_data)
 - Model checkpoints: [tyfei216/TomoGNN](https://huggingface.co/tyfei216/TomoGNN)
-- Contents: notebook-ready example tomograms/labels and pretrained checkpoints for workflows under `notebooks/`
+- Contents: notebook-ready example tomograms/labels (dataset repo) and pretrained checkpoints (model repo) for workflows under `notebooks/`

 Use the separate data repository for example tomograms and labels, and use the model repository for pretrained checkpoints when running the notebook pipelines.